 The maximum summer temperature in Vermont is about 80 degrees Fahrenheit.
 The minimum temperature in Vermont in winter is -16 degrees Fahrenheit and saffron can tolerate this temperature well.

-The rainfall in this state is excellent, and saffron can be thoroughly irrigated and irrigated only when necessary (maybe once).
+The rainfall in this state is excellent, and saffron can be thoroughly irrigated by rain and irrigated only when necessary (maybe once).
 Also, studies at the University of Vermont show that the state’s soil conditions are good for saffron cultivation.

 In fact, tests performed at the University of Vermont show that saffron is fully compatible with the state, and we only need some optimizations and adaptations.